BeaverHealth-Vulnerable-Web-App/BeaverHealth-Vulnerable-Web-App/README.md

 ## Warning

-Do not publicly expose this application to the internet on any machine you control, as it contains vulnerabilities that are not intended to be used in a production environment or exposed to the internet.
-It is recommend using a virtual machine (such as VirtualBox or VMWare) and setting up the virtual machine to NAT networking mode for the best security of your host machine when running the application.
+Do not expose this application to the internet, as it contains vulnerabilities that could be exploited, potentially compromising your system.
+If you are not fully confident in your network security settings, consider running it in a virtual machine with NAT mode to better isolate it from your host system.